EdwinVW/dapr-workshop/Assignment05/step-by-step-java.md

 1. Inspect the code of the `processSpeedingViolation` method.
 There's a TODO comment at the end of the method.
 You'll add code to complete this TODO and actually send an email.

-1. Add an import statement in the `ViolationProcessor` class so you can use the Dapr client:
+1. Add two import statements in the `ViolationProcessor` class so you can use the Dapr client and the `EmailGenerator` class

      ```java
      import io.dapr.client.DaprClient;
+     import dapr.fines.fines.EmailGenerator;
      ```

 1. Add an instance variable `daprClient` of type `DaprClient`, and an instance variable `emailGenerator`of type `EmailGenerator`.
 Also update the constructor to accept similar arguments: